Law Office of David Lesh | Oregon Criminal Charge Guide | Oregon DWS Guide | Washington State DUI Guide

 Will I have to install an ignition interlock device on my car?

-State law now requires persons in the DUII diversion program to install an ignition interlock device during any part of the one year diversion period that the person has driving privileges.
-See HB 3075 (2011).
+State law now requires most persons in the DUII diversion program to install an ignition interlock device during the one year diversion period that the person has driving privileges.
+If you enter diversion with a BAC less than .08% in your DUII and there was no controlled substances in your system, the court has the discretion not to order an IID.
+See ORS 813.602(3)(a)(B).

-• receive a hardship permit during the suspension period for the DUII conviction; and also to
+• receive a hardship permit during the suspension period for the DUII conviction ORS 813.602(1)(a); and also to

-• reinstate your ODL after the DUI conviction suspension period ends for a period of one year (for a first DUI conviction) or two years (for a second or subsequent DUI conviction) following the end of the conviction based suspension.
+• reinstate your ODL after the DUI conviction suspension period ends for a period of one year (for a first DUI conviction), ORS 813.602(1)(b), or two years (for a second or subsequent DUI conviction) following the end of the conviction based suspension.
+ORS 813.602(1)(c).

 How do I go about getting an ignition interlock device installed in my car?

 Contact one of the IID installers in your area to arrange for installation.
 You may also contact the DMV Ignition Interlock Division at 503.945.5400 for answers to your IID questions.
-An IID will run you about $70 per month.
+An IID will typically run you about $60 - $70 per month.

-How many "points" will go on my license if I get a DUII?
+How many "points" will go on my license for a DUII?

-What happens if I was on probation when I got arrested for an Oregon DUII?
+What happens if I was on probation when I got arrested for a DUII charge?

 Committing a new offense while you're on probation for a previous crime creates two problems.
 First, you face the new DUII charge.
 Second, you face a probation violation hearing for failing to "obey all laws" (a standard condition of probation).
 The most serious scenario is when you receive a new Oregon DUII offense when you're already on probation for a previous DUII.
 When this happens, its in your best interest to speak to an Oregon DUII lawyer right away.

-Since my arrest I've received letters from various Oregon attorneys / treatment providers IID installers.
+Since my arrest I've received letters from various attorneys / treatment providers / IID installers.
 How did these people find out that I was arrested?
+Is this legal?

 In Oregon, adult arrest and suspension records are "public records" and are subject to disclosure upon written request.
 Some Oregon lawyers and other service providers make public record requests from government agencies in order to obtain a list of persons arrested for a DUII offense.
 After receiving the arrest / suspension information, the firm sends a letter outlining their services.
 Keep in mind that even though these records are "public," individual records are usually not accessible unless specifically requested.

-Will I be able to vacate, seal or expunge my Oregon DUI or otherwise remove the offense from my record?
+Will I be able to vacate or seal my DUII or otherwise remove the offense from my record?
+Can I expunge my DUII?

 Oregon law does not allow an individual to seal or expunge a DUI diversion or a DUI conviction.
 Simply put, most traffic offenses cannot be vacated, expunged or sealed under Oregon law.
 However . . .

-In 2009, the Oregon Legislative Assembly passed House Bill 2318.
-Under this law--which was effective January 1, 2010--DUI arrests (and other traffic crime arrests) may be expunged if the charge was dismissed (other than diversion-related dismissals) or if the prosecutor declined to prosecute (no-complainted) the case.
-However, DUI convictions and dismissals resulting from the successful completion of the diversion program still cannot be sealed or expunged.
+DUII arrests (and other traffic crime arrests) may be expunged if the charge was dismissed (other than diversion-related dismissals) or if the prosecutor declined to prosecute (no-complainted) the case.
+However, DUII convictions and dismissals resulting from the successful completion of the diversion program still cannot be sealed or expunged.

 Example One: You were found not guilty of the DUII charge after a jury trial.
 You may expunge this DUII arrest right away (assuming you meet the other expungement eligibility requirements).